metio/terraform-provider-k8s/docs/data-sources/scheduling_sigs_k8s_io_elastic_quota_v1alpha1_manifest.md

 Optional:

 - `max` (Map of String) Max is the set of desired max limits for each named resource.
-The usage of max is based on the resource configurations of successfully scheduled pods.
+The usage of max is based on the resource configurations ofsuccessfully scheduled pods.
 - `min` (Map of String) Min is the set of desired guaranteed limits for each named resource.